 - Quality metrics – include production efficiency, cut-to-ship ratio, and percentage of defective or returned products, ship to promise metric, shipping accuracy.

 - Service metrics – include customer retention, customer satisfaction ratings, on time in full, customer purchasing frequency, repeat customer rate.

 - Overall operational effectiveness metrics – include various efficiency ratios such as liability repayment, sales to inventory, fixed asset turnover, and other metrics such as visit to order time, sales order fill rates and buyer demographics.

-There are also various financial ratios derived right out of your financial statements, including but not limited to:
+There are also various financial ratios derived right out of your financial statements.

 Market Value Ratios: